lab-v2/pyreason/docs/source/user_guide/4_pyreason_settings.rst

    - True
    - | Whether graph will be
      | parsed for attributes.
+ * - ``abort_on_inconsistency``
+   - False
+   - | Whether to abort reasoning as soon as an inconsistency
+     | is detected in the interpretation instead of attempting
+     | to resolve it automatically.
+ * - ``memory_profile``
+   - False
+   - | Whether to profile PyReason's maximum memory usage during
+     | reasoning.
+When enabled, the run will print peak memory
+     | consumption after completion.
  * - ``reverse_digraph``
    - False
    - | Whether the directed edges in the graph